 The Online Pupil Survey is designed to find out what children and young people between the ages of 8 and 18 really think about a range of issues, including:

 The Online Pupil Survey/School health and wellbeing survey is run on a 2-year cycle - year 1 includes preparation of the questionnaire and delivery of the survey, year 2 includes in-depth analysis of the data.
-LodeSeeker™ is available once data has been cleaned and unrestricted online access is part of our 2-year contract.
+Our LodeSeeker® data tool is available once data has been cleaned and unrestricted online access is part of our 2-year contract.

-Our online data reporting and visualisation tool, Lodeseeker™, is used by individual schools to target areas of improvement and to demonstrate to OFSTED how they are actively monitoring performance and listening to Pupil Voice and is used at County level by the Local Authority and Public Health to address areas of need and to target resources more effectively.
+Our online LodeSeeker® data tool is used by individual schools to target areas of improvement and to demonstrate to OFSTED how they are actively monitoring performance and listening to Pupil Voice and is used at County level by the Local Authority and Public Health to address areas of need and to target resources more effectively.

 The survey takes about 20-30 minutes, is designed to be bright, interesting and easy to understand.
-Survey access is via school-level login which ensures individual pupil anonymity.
+Survey access is via school-level login which means that pupils are not able to be identified by name.
 There are different designs and wordings depending on age and setting (Primary, Secondary, Sixth form and FE colleges, Special schools).

 The Children in Care Survey is designed to find out what children and young people between the ages of 8 and 18 think about their care and issues affecting them, including: